Gravitational back-reaction is magical: Main results

 For a pure state therefore, we obtain the bounds

 with the smoothed maximal entropy is defined as $S_{max}^{\epsilon}(A):=\min_{\Vert\chi-\psi_A\Vert<\epsilon} \ln(\rank(\chi))$.
-Since the lower bound quantifies the compressibility of a state, we show that incompressible states with low entanglement, but high non-local magic, can still be difficult to classically simulate.
+Since the lower bound quantifies the compressibility of a state, we show that incompressible states with low entanglement, but high nonlocal magic, can still be difficult to classically simulate.

-Finally for a system of qubits, we use the spectral information $\{\lambda_i\}$ of state $\psi$, along with the magic measure known as stabilizer 2-R\'enyi entropy $\mathcal{M}_2$, to estimate the non-local magic $\mathcal{M}_2(\{\lambda_i\})$.
-This calculation yields a tighter upper bound on non-local magic than \cref{eq:relstab0}, stating
+Finally, for a system of qubits, we use the spectral information $\{\lambda_i\}$ of state $\psi$, along with the magic measure known as stabilizer 2-R\'enyi entropy $\mathcal{M}_2$, to estimate the nonlocal magic $\mathcal{M}_2(\{\lambda_i\})$.
+This calculation yields a tighter upper bound on nonlocal magic than \cref{eq:relstab0}, stating

 where $S_{n}(A)$ are the R\'enyi-$n$ entropies of $\psi_A$ and $S_{max}$ is the logarithm of Schmidt rank, which is taken to be an integer power of two.